2021 12 Hours of Sebring: Background

+International Motor Sports Association's (IMSA) president John Doonan confirmed the race was part of the schedule for the 2021 IMSA SportsCar Championship (IMSA SCC) in September 2020.
+It was the eighth consecutive year it was part of the IMSA SCC, and 69th 12 Hours of Sebring.
+The 12 Hours of Sebring was the second of twelve sports car endurance races of 2021 by IMSA, and the second of four races of the Michelin Endurance Cup (MEC).
+It was held at the 17-turn, 3.741-mile (6.021 km) Sebring International Raceway in Sebring, Florida on March 20, 2021.

 After being postponed to November the previous year due to the COVID-19 pandemic, the race returned to its traditional March date for 2021.
 Originally, the 1000 Miles of Sebring, the FIA World Endurance Championship event run in conjunction with the 12 Hours in 2019, was slated to return, but was later cancelled due to international travel restrictions still imposed by the pandemic.

-On March 10, the full entry list for the race was revealed, featuring 37 cars.
-The field consisted of 7 cars in the DPi category, 5 in the LMP2 category, 7 in the LMP3 category, 5 in the GTLM category, and 13 in the GTD category.

 Supporting the race during the week were IMSA's Michelin Pilot Challenge series, Porsche Carrera Cup North America series, and Mazda MX-5 Cup series.

-Results
+The race would see the debut of the new for 2021 GTD qualifying format, with two sessions for the category.
+The first session would mandate any bronze/silver driver to qualify their car and determine the starting lineup for the race.
+The second session would see each team allow to change tires and drivers, and championship points would be awarded.